Janet Jackson’s 1986 Pop classic still feels fresh and relevant over a quarter-century later.

 The atmosphere around “Control” arouses images of a live performance: the slow rumble of the bass as one waits for her to approach, her then-booming voice, and the sly acknowledgment of spectacle: “I hope you enjoy this as much as I do / Are we ready?”
 The breakdown introduces quintessential 80s pop, gated-drums, cowbell hits, and polite synth taps, all ornamenting her production.
 As she veers from section to section with Broadway-like flare, her conceptualization of the project as a “live album” peeks through the sound, and she almost pleads for the listener to choreograph.

-“What Has He Done For You Lately” features what today would surely be tracklisted as an interlude: she’s in dialogue here, with the iconic chick-flick scene of a maiden asking her girlfriends for relationship advice.
+“What Has He Done For You Lately” features what today would surely be tracklisted as an interlude: she’s in dialogue here, with the iconic romantic-comedy scene of a maiden asking her girlfriends for relationship advice.
 “Lately,” like “Nasty”, was born from experiences with misogyny: “[These men] were emotionally abusive.
 Sexually threatening.
 Instead of running to [Control producers] Jimmy or Terry for protection, I took a stand.
 I backed them down.
 That’s how songs like ‘Nasty’ and ‘What Have You Done for Me Lately’ were born, out of a sense of self-defense.”
 This track symbolizes Jackson’s new choice of advisors, now turning to friends and other women instead of her father and a predominantly male production team.
 The theme of “control” here while initially accusatory maintains dominance.
-It’s the last successive knockout track as the meek “You Can Be Mine” is introduced, being too immature for the album with its minuscule chorus and proposal.
+It’s the last successive knockout track as the meek “You Can Be Mine” is introduced, a tune too immature for the album with its minuscule chorus and proposal.

 While she the regimented perfectionist finally shows some cracks, “The Pleasure Principle” picks the album back up as a solid halftime track that would feel comfortable as both a single and a deep cut.
 But the second half of the album lacks the gusto of the first.